vinfreecs/genga/docs/Param.rst

 - | :literal:`Use gas disk`: Flag to enable the gas disk.
 Individual effects can be selected with the following parameters.

-   - 0 (default): Do no use a gas disk.
+   - 0 (default): Do not use a gas disk.
    - 1: Use a gas disk with the following parameters.

 - | :literal:`Use gas disk potential`: Flag to enable the gas disk potential effect.

    - 0: Do not use the gas disk potential effect
-   - 1(default): apply the gas disk potential to all particles
+   - 1 (default): apply the gas disk potential to all particles
    - 2: apply the gas disk potential only to particles with m < :literal:`Gas Mgiant`

 - | :literal:`Use gas disk enhancement`: Flag to enable the gas disk enhancement effect.

-   - 0(default): Do not use the gas disk enhancement.
+   - 0 (default): Do not use the gas disk enhancement.
    - 1: apply the gas disk enhancement to all particles.
    - 2: apply the gas disk enhancement only to particles with m < :literal:`Gas Mgiant`